Real-J/Text-Summarization-using-NLP/README.md

    texts = [text1, text2, text3]
    summaries = summarizer(texts, max_length=100, min_length=30, truncation=True)
    ```
 ---
+## Result

+INPUT:

+Autonomous vehicles are transforming transportation by reducing human
+intervention in driving.
+These vehicles use sensors, cameras, LiDAR,
+and AI algorithms to navigate.
+The goal is to enhance road safety and
+reduce traffic congestion.
+However, challenges such as
+unpredictable human behavior, adverse weather conditions, and ethical
+considerations in decision-making remain.
+Despite these hurdles,
+continuous advancements in AI and machine learning are making self-driving
+technology more reliable and accessible.

+OUTPUT:

+Autonomous vehicles are transforming transportation by reducing human intervention in driving.
+These vehicles use sensors, cameras, LiDAR, and AI algorithms to navigate.
+The goal is to enhance
+road safety and reduce traffic congestion.
+But challenges such as unpredictable human behavior,
+adverse weather conditions, and ethical considerations remain.
+---
 ## 📜 License
 This project is open-source and available under the **Apache 2.0 License**.